-Short Answer: A few fees you might not know about or expect to see when you buy a car at CarMax include a transfer fee to have a car shipped to your local CarMax, a processing or dealer fee to cover the cost of the paperwork involved with the sale, and any required state fees like title and registration fees.
-Transfer fees vary depending on the distance the car has to travel; some cars even ship free.
-Not all CarMax locations charge a processing fee, but when one is charged, it’s typically a flat fee ranging from about $100 to $400.
-State fees are set at the state level and are required by law.
+Short Answer: A few fees you might not know about or expect to see when you buy a car at CarMax include a transfer fee to have a car shipped to your local CarMax, a processing or dealer fee of about $100 to $400 to cover the cost of the paperwork involved with the sale, and any required state fees like title and registration fees that are required by law.
 For more on CarMax “hidden” fees, see below.

 CarMax Hidden Fees Explained